polinaSharabarina/juice-docs/docs/juice/admin/viewing-sessions.md

 ---
-sidebar_label: 'Viewing Previous and Current Sessions'
+sidebar_label: 'Viewing Sessions'
 sidebar_position: 5
 ---

 # Viewing Previous and Current Sessions

-1. Select your organization, then navigate to the ***Sessions*** tile.
+1. Select your organization, then navigate to Sessions in the lefthand nav.

     ![Sessions](/img/juice/sessions.png)